-- It is the only European guideline that consistently allows the assessment of TYNDP transmission and across Europe. - The outcomes of the CBA Guideline represent the main input for the selection of Project of Common Interest and Projects of Mutual Interests lists under the TEN-E Regulation. - The European CBA Guideline can also be used as a source for national CBAs.
+- This CBA Guideline is the only European guideline that consistently allows the assessment of TYNDP transmission and across Europe. - The outcomes of the CBA Guideline represent the main input for the European Commission Project of Common Interest and Projects of Mutual Interests lists. - The European CBA Guideline could also be used as a source for national CBAs.

-Contents
+Table of Contents